kobr4/MyAllRGB/README.md

 Click on "Generate !" button

-Wait until the image is fully computed, then the computed image should be available as under "output.tga" at the root application directory.
+Wait until the image is fully computed, result should be available as under "output.tga" at the root application directory.

 Requires :
 ==========